How to Make Emergency SOS Calls on your iPhone

 The emergency 911 call is made and your emergency contacts will receive a text message.
 See sample message below.

-This grasp of your iPhone is your Emergency SOS Action.
+This Emergency Squeeze of your iPhone is your Emergency SOS Action.

 iPhones with a Home Button